RSHVR/hdys/README.md

-# Translation Chat App
+# How Do You Say?

-A real-time translation chat application built with SvelteKit, featuring streaming responses and support for 22 languages.
+A real-time translation chat application built with SvelteKit, featuring streaming responses and support for 23 languages.
 Powered by Cohere's translation API with a clean, responsive interface.

 ## Features

-- 🌍 **22 Language Support**: Japanese, French, German, Spanish, Italian, Portuguese, and more
+- 🌍 **23 Language Support**: Japanese, French, German, Spanish, Italian, Portuguese, and more
 - 💬 **Real-time Chat Interface**: Texting app-style with auto-scroll to newest messages
-- ⚡ **Streaming Responses**: Live translation updates as they're generated
 - 💾 **Persistent History**: Chat messages stored in localStorage

-- 🎨 **Responsive Design**: Stone/amber warm color palette with mobile-first approach
-- ♿ **Accessible**: Full keyboard navigation and screen reader support
+## Limitations
+- 😅 **Phonetic Mixup**: Languages that use the Latin alphabet often generate phonetics of the English version of the text.

-## Technology Stack
+## Stack

 - **SvelteKit** with Svelte 5 (runes syntax)
 - **TypeScript** for type safety
 - **Tailwind CSS v4** with forms and typography plugins
 - **Cloudflare Pages** deployment ready
-- **Cohere API v2** with `command-a-translate-08-2025` model
+- **Cohere APIv2** with `command-a-translate-08-2025` model

 ## Development Setup

 ### Prerequisites

 - Node.js 18+ or pnpm
-- Cohere API key (sign up at [cohere.com](https://cohere.com))
+- Cohere API key (sign up at [cohere.com](https://dashboard.cohere.com))

 ### Installation